ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 #### [305] Use shell only when shell functionality is required

-We should only be using Ansible's shell task when absolutely necessary.
+Only use the Ansible `shell:` task when absolutely necessary.
 If you get this error then test if replacing `shell:` with `command:` resolves the error.
-If that does not work and you can not figure out how to properly configure the environment for `command:` to work, then you can add a comment at the end of the line that says `# noqa 305`.
+If that does not work and you can not figure out how to properly configure the environment for `command:` to work, then you can add `# noqa 305` at the end of the line that includes the `name:` property.
 The same is true for other linting errors - `# noqa` followed by the reported lint error code will instruct ansible-lint to ignore the error.